 There’s no season or place that radiates more beauty than fall in the Northeast.
 Whether it’s Vermont, New Hampshire, New York or Massachusetts, trees are lush with colorful leaves and pumpkins are ripe for the picking.
 As the temperature begins to drop and the smell of autumn perfumes the air, it’s the perfect opportunity to step away from life in the city and embrace the amber skyline.
-Although you might be apprehensive to travel because of the virus, rest assured that it’s safe as long as you follow the guidelines outlined by your hotel, as well as the CDC.
-With that said, if you’re ready to experience the season and all its beauty, here are 10 fall getaways you can drive to from New Jersey.
+If you’re ready to experience the season and all its beauty, here are 11 fall getaways you can drive to from New Jersey in 2022.

 1. Twin Farms – Barnard, VT